Report a Quality and Safety Issue with a JCI-Accredited Organization

 JCI Accreditation Program’s policies prohibit the JCI Accreditation Program from disclosing to a complainant/submitter whether a submitted complaint and/or concern is substantiated.

-JCI will use established objective criteria to guide its disposition and analysis of complaints and other information received regarding JCI accredited health care organizations.
-The complaint review process evaluates not only an organizations compliance with the JCI standards & policies, but the established policies and procedures of the organization, laws and regulations of the country to the extent JCI is aware of such laws, and potential cultural influences.
+JCI will use established objective criteria to guide its disposition and analysis of complaints and other information received regarding JCI-accredited health care organizations.
+The complaint review process evaluates not only an organization's compliance with the JCI standards and policies, but the established policies and procedures of the organization, laws, and regulations of the country to the extent JCI is aware of such laws, and potential cultural influences.